-The assessment of the Group's determination of impairment allowances for loans and advances to customers require management to make judgements over the staging of financial assets and measurement of the Expected Credit Loss (ECL).
-The audit was focused on this matter due to the materiality of the loans and advances to customers (representing 52% of total assets) and the complexity of the judgements, assumptions and estimates used in the ECL models.
-Refer to Note 6 to the consolidated financial statements for the accounting policy and Note 46 for the credit risk disclosure.
+The assessment of the Group's determination of impairment allowances for loans and advances to customers require management to make judgements over the staging of financial assets and measurement of the Expected Credit Loss ('ECL').
+The audit was focused on this matter due to the quantitative significance of the loans and advances to customers (representing 50% of total assets) and the complexity of the judgements, assumptions and estimates used in the ECL models.
+Refer to Note 6 to the consolidated financial statements for the material accounting policy and Note 45 for the credit risk disclosure.

-The material portion of the non-retail portfolio of loans and advances to customers is assessed individually for the significant increase in credit risk (SICR) or credit impairment and the related measurement of ECL.
+The material portion of the non-retail portfolio of loans and advances to customers is assessed individually for a significant increase in credit risk ('SICR') or credit impairment and the related classification (Stage 3) and whether relevant impairment measurement of ECL.
 This requires management to capture all qualitative and quantitative reasonable and supportable forward-looking information while assessing SICR, or while assessing credit-impaired criteria for the exposure.
-Management judgement may also be involved in manual staging movements in accordance with the Group's policies and the requirements of IFRS 9 Financial Instruments ("IFRS 9").
+Management future discounted cash flows including collateral and estimates judgement may also be involved in manual staging movements in accordance with the Group's policies and the requirements of IFRS 9 Financial Instruments ('IFRS 9').

 The measurement of ECL amounts for retail and non-retail exposures classified as Stage 1 and Stage 2 are carried out by the models with limited manual intervention.
-It is important that models and their parameters (Probability of Default, Loss Given Default, Exposure At Default and macroeconomic adjustments) are valid throughout the reporting period and are subject to a validation / monitoring process by an independent reviewer.
+It is important that models and their parameters (Probability of Default ('PD'), Loss Given Default ('LGD'), Exposure At Default ('EAD') and macroeconomic adjustments) are valid throughout the reporting period and are subject to a validation / monitoring process by an independent reviewer.
+The Group performed independent validation / monitoring of the PD and LGD models including the macro-economic model during the reporting period, as well as an external validation for some of the newly implemented